 We currently lease under a non-cancelable operating lease that expires in year 2025 approximately 150,000 square feet of space in an office building in Houston, Texas, which is used for our corporate offices and for offices of several of our subsidiaries.
-Additionally, we lease space at approximately 420 locations for title office operations, production, administrative and technology centers.
-These additional locations include significant leased facilities in New York, New York; Glendale, California; Houston, Texas; Tucson, Arizona, Anchorage, Alaska; Richardson, Texas; and Denver, Colorado.
+Additionally, we lease space at approximately 623 locations for title and ancillary services office operations, production, administrative and technology centers.
+These additional locations include significant leased facilities in New York (New York), California (Irvine, Glendale, San Diego and Anaheim), Texas (Houston), Canada (Toronto), Arizona (Tucson) and Alaska (Anchorage).

-Our leases expire from 2021 through 2030 and we believe we will not have any difficulty obtaining renewals of leases as they expire or, alternatively, leasing comparable properties.
-The aggregate annual rent expense under all office leases was approximately \$39.4 million in 2020.
+Our leases expire through 2032 and we believe we will not have any difficulty obtaining renewals of leases as they expire or, alternatively, leasing comparable properties.
+The aggregate annual rent expense under all office leases was approximately \$44.6 million in 2021.

-We also own office buildings in Arizona, Texas, New York, New Mexico, Colorado and the United Kingdom.
+We also own office buildings in Arizona, Texas, New York, New Mexico, California and the United Kingdom.
 These owned properties are not material to our consolidated financial condition.
 We consider all buildings and equipment that we own or lease to be well maintained, adequately insured and generally sufficient for our purposes.